 - Measure 1 cup of this batter and put it aside.

 - Add the egg yolks to the remaining batter and whisk to combine.

 - With the help of a spatula, gently fold in the apples into the batter.
 The apples should be much cooler at the point.

 - Transfer the batter into the 9-inch springform pan.
 Using a spatula spread the batter evenly.

 - Place in the oven and bake it for 1 hour and 15 minutes or until a toothpick inserted into it comes out clean and the top is golden brown.
-After the 1-hour mark keep an eye on it.
+Be sure to keep an eye on it after the 1-hour mark.
 You want the top of the cake to be golden brown.